Amin-Chogueur/ghiz-read/README.md

 Framer Motion: For smooth animations

-##Installation
-Clone the repository:
+## Getting Started
+To run the project locally, clone the repository and install the dependencies:

 git clone https://github.com/Amin-Chogueur/ghiz-read.git

+cd ghiz-read

 npm install

-Run the development server:

 npm run dev

-Visit http://localhost:3000 in your browser.
+Then, open the app in your browser at http://localhost:3000.

+## Deployment
+This project is hosted on Vercel.